LucasDelfino92/morrowindsharp/mendingmw.md

 These are the major bugfixing and optimization mods for Morrowind.
 No player should play Morrowind without these.

-## INTELLIGENT TEXTURES

-- [**Intelligent Textures**](https://www.nexusmods.com/morrowind/mods/47469) by Remiros: replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
-  - MO2 will install this mod as a BAIN package.
-Tick **00 Core** and **01 Atlas Textures** and click **OK**.
-  - Also install the **Wood Fix** update file.
-  - Also install [**this hotfix**](https://www.mediafire.com/file/impju2r934eqkkt/Intelligent_Textures_Ashlander_Hotfix_v2.zip/file), which will fix a bug with one of the ashlander hairstyles.

-This is the most faithful to vanilla and comprehensive texture pack out there.

 ## MINOR BUG FIXES

 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich: fixes issues regarding light sources in the game.